SylwekFr/ToDoList/README.md

 For run this application please go on the root folder open your console and run :
 `npm install`
 then :
-`node server.js`
+`npm start`
-then open Google Chrome and go to localhost:8080
+then open a navigator and go to localhost:8080